-In 2017, AMBERS total turnover was £10,413,400 AMBERS did not generate any income from ancillary services and its revenue was 100% attributable to the provision of solicited credit rating services.
+In 2018, AMBERS total turnover was £10,758,034.
+Turnover represents the total value of fees earned in the year, excluding value added tax.
+Revenue is earned by recognising fees throughout the period of service under the rating service agreement.
+Any billed fees unearned at the year-end are held in the balance sheet as deferred revenue.
+AMBERS did not generate any income from ancillary services and its revenue was 100% attributable to the provision of solicited credit rating services.